 In the past, this power has made me incredibly "stupid."
 And I'm sure I still have a long way to go.
-Instances of my extraordinary ignorance are too numerous to list, but a representative example is the fact I only found out about the phenomenon of "sundown towns" from James Loewen's recent book.
-(If you yourself need some education on this, a good place to start is this post by David Neiwert.)
+Instances of my stunning ignorance are too numerous to list, but a representative example is the fact I only found out about the phenomenon of "sundown towns" from James Loewen's recent book.
+(If you want to learn more about sundown towns, a good place to start is this post by David Neiwert.)

-Many places near where I grew up were sundown towns, yet I had no idea.
+Many places near where I grew up had been sundown towns, yet I had no idea.
 How could I have failed to perceive what was literally right in front of my face?

 The answer is: power.
-Most little white children come from families powerful enough to shut out reality.
+Many little white children come from families powerful enough to shut out reality.
 Most little black children do not.
 Power makes you stupid.

 February 01, 2008